GrzegorzRyl/to-do-list/README.md

 # to-do-list
-First app in PHP with Bootstrap technology
+First app in PHP with Bootstrap technology.
+Data is stored in SQL.